devest-app/camino-network-bridge/README.md

 - **Events:**
   - `TransferInitiated(address sender, address recipient, uint256 amount, uint256 source_chain, uint256 destination_chain, address token_in, address token_out)`: Fired when tokens are locked by the user
+  - `FundsRecovered(address recipient, uint256 amount, uint256 source_chain, uint256 destination_chain, address token_in, string nonce, bytes[] signatures)`: Fired when tokens are returned to the recipient

 - **Functions:**
   - `initiateTransfer(address recipient, uint256 amount, uint256 source_chain, uint256 destination_chain, address token_in, address token_out)`: Locks the specified amount of tokens and fires the `TokensLocked` event.
+   - `recoverFunds(address recipient, uint256 amount, uint256 source_chain, uint256 destination_chain, address token_in, string memory nonce, bytes[] memory signatures)`: Returns tokens to the recipient on the source chain in case of transfer failure on the destination chain

 #### Destination Chain Smart Contract

 - **Events:**
 - `TransferCompleted(address recipient, uint256 amount, uint256 source_chain, uint256 destination_chain, address token_in, address token_out, string nonce, bytes[] signatures, address msg_sender)`: Fired when tokens are transfered to the user on the destination chain.
+- `TransferBlocked(uint256 source_chain, uint256 destination_chain, string nonce, bytes[] signatures)`: Fired when transfer is blocked on the destination chain.

 - **Functions:**
   - `completeTransfer(address recipient, uint256 amount, uint256 source_chain, uint256 destination_chain, address token_in, address token_out, string memory nonce, bytes[] memory signatures)`: Verifies the signatures and transfers tokens to the user if the signatures are valid.
+  - `blockTransfer(uint256 source_chain, uint256 destination_chain, string memory nonce, bytes[] memory signatures)`: Blocks the transfer so that tokens can be safly returned on the source chain.

 ## Smart Contracts Overview